failed2lode/meow/README.md

 ### Attack Vectors

-The best scenario for running a tool like this would be to install it on a copy of Tails, which would destroy all evidence of it's operation when complete through the Amnesic characteristics of it's operation.
+The best scenario for running a tool like this would be to install it on a copy of Tails, which would destroy all evidence of its operation when complete through the Amnesic characteristics of it's operation.
-At this time the Ethereum software will not install or operate on Tails currently, so we must intentionally replicate the destruction of all records of operation:
+At this time the Ethereum software will not install or operate on Tails, so we must intentionally replicate the destruction of all records of operation:

  - where possible, all temp files should be constrained to a single directory.
 It may be useful to set this disk up as a ram disk to facilitate subsequent secure removal.
- - where temp files cannot be constrained to the target temp directly, they will need to be explicltly identified and securely wiped
+ - where temp files cannot be constrained to the target temp directly, they will need to be explicltly identified
  - materials should never be displayed on the monitor
  - passx materials should not be requested from users
  - a scrambled full page footer should be printed after the printing is complete, to 'reset' the printer in case the image may be retained on the print head.